Skip to main content

 This specification defines a method for computing a hash value over a

-COSE Key.
-It defines which fields in a COSE Key structure are used in
+fields within the COSE Key structure are included in the

-the hash computation, the method of creating a canonical form of the
+cryptographic hash computation, the process for creating a canonical

 Status of This Memo